Chapter 5

 Use of CO2 as a feedstock for chemicals and fuels

 Several chemical routes are the basis of profitable industries, including production of fuels, organic carbonates, methanol, urea, and aliphatic/olefinic hydrocarbon chains.
 Due to the strength of the carbon-oxygen double bond, the thermodynamics of chemical CO2 conversion are unfavorable.
-Hence, several different methods can be used to facilitate efficient CO2 conversion, including combination with high-energy reactants such as Hor strained-ring epoxides, shifting the chemical equilibrium by removing water from the products or co-producing water in the reaction, or adding energy to the reaction in the form of electricity or light.
+Hence, several different methods can be used to facilitate efficient CO2 conversion, including combination with high-energy reactants such as H2 or strained-ring epoxides, shifting the chemical equilibrium by removing water from the products or co-producing water in the reaction, or adding energy to the reaction in the form of electricity or light.
 The energy source and amount of energy associated with the conversion of CO2 or preparation of high-energy reactants such as carbon monoxide and hydrogen have a significant impact on the carbon footprint of the process.
 It is important to understand how the CO2-derived product pathway compares to conventional production pathways.
 Take, for example, the production of methanol from carbon oxides:

 The feedstocks (CO and hydrogen gas, or H2) of Equation 5.3 are collectively termed “synthesis gas,” and are produced during gasification (reacting fossil fuels or biomass at high temperatures without combustion).
 Methanol (CH3OH) has been produced this way for decades (U.S. EIA, 2019; Hydrocarbon Processing, 2020a, 2020b), and there are many plants coming online globally that can produce thousands of tonnes of methanol per day.